Jean-MarcHarvengt/hyperpetpico/README.md

 * background color/raster colors
 * extra 4K RAM in $a000 (so far 1 bank, may be more in future!)
 * OR selectable ROM in $a000 (via File Browser)
-* 1MB flash storage (ro) accessible via resident File Browser (sys40960)
+* 1MB flash storage (ro) accessible via the resident File Browser (sys40960)
+* possibility to emulate the EDIT ROM (e.g. 60Hz in a PAL machine)

 <br>

-The hyperperpico exists as 2 modules<br>
+The hyperperpico exists in 2 boards<br>
-* a first module (residing inside the PET) multiplexing the memory expansion connectors to the outside
+* The inner board (residing inside the PET) multiplexing the memory expansion connectors to the outside
-* a second module, as a plugin board, offering all the new features (VGA/audio connectors)
+* The outer board, as a plugin module, offering all the new features (VGA/audio connectors)

 <br>

 The picture on the PET monitor is mirrored to VGA by default.<br>
-Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2 or the File Browser)<br>
+Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2 or the resident File Browser)<br>
 As soon a program make uses of extended graphics capabilities, only VGA is usable<br>
 The rest of the PET hardware is just used for its CPU,RAM,ROM,keyboard,PIA,VIA ...<br>
-New registers are available through 9000-9fff region (R/W)<br>
+New registers are available through the 9000-9fff region (R/W)<br>
-Region a000-afff is available as extra RAM or to store custom roms (File Browser as default).
+The region a000-afff is available as extra RAM or to store custom ROMs (File Browser as default).

 <br>

 To ease development, the second module can be used as a standalone PET emulator<br>
 * the CPU,RAM,ROM,PIA,VIA are emulated
-* a OTG USB keyboard can be used
+* an OTG USB keyboard can be used to interract
-* new GFX/sound features are available for development
+* all new GFX/sound features are available for development
-* developed programs can be injected over WiFI for testing
+* developed programs can be injected over WiFI for testing (TFTP server)

 ## Initial prototypes
 <p align="left">